Chih-Che-Fang/MyBookStore2/docs/design.md

 # How it Works
  ## Bootstraping & Communication
 I used Flask to implement each server.
-I start frontend server, catalog server, order server in sequence and finally launch client to send HTTP request to frontend server.
+I start the frontend server, catalog server, order server in sequence, and finally launch the client to send an HTTP request to the frontend server.
-Each Client reprensent a thread so that multiple client can request a single frontend server concurrently.
-Flask server support multi-threaded so that the server will launch a new thread for processing each new client request.
-Single Client request is implment as a synchronous request and will wait for frontend server's response.
-When frontend server receive client's request, it just lauch a new HTTP request to the corresponding server.
+Each Client represents a thread so that multiple clients can request a single frontend server concurrently.
+Flask server supports multi-threaded so that the server will launch a new thread for processing each new client request.
+The single Client request is implemented as a synchronous request and will wait for the frontend server's response.
+When the frontend server receives the client's request, it just launches a new HTTP request to the corresponding server.

-Servers can know each other's IP address and port by reading config file.
-Catalog server will read from catalog_log to init the status of books.
+Servers can know each other's IP addresses and ports by reading the config file.
+The catalog server will read from catalog_log to init the status of books.
 Book class is used to store all book's detailed information.
-Catalog and order server will output executed operation to catalog_log and order_log under "output" folder.
+Catalog and order server will output executed operation to catalog_log and order_log under the "output" folder.
 Initialization log has the following format:

 Format = **[Operation item_number stock cost Count topic title]**

-**Operation:** Indicate the execuated operation
+**Operation:** Indicate the executed operation
-**item_number:** Indeicate the book's item number
+**item_number:** Indicate the book's item number
 **stock:** Initial stock of the book
 **cost:** The cost of the book
 **topic:** The topic of the book
-**title:** Indicate the book title
+**Title:** Indicate the book title

 Here is one example of book initialization information that a catalog used to init book status:
 [init,1,3,10,distributed systems,How to get a good grade in 677 in 20 minutes a day]